 More than 1000 students are enrolled in the College of Social Sciences degree programs at the undergraduate and graduate levels.

-The College is administratively divided into four departments: Economics, Journalism, International relations and Regional studies, and Public Administration.
+The College is administratively divided into four departments: Economics, Journalism, Political Science and International relations and Public Administration.
 Each department currently has an undergraduate degree program and a graduate degree program.